junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Education and Labor, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-03-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Education and Labor, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-03-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Education and Labor, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-03-12 — Referred to the Subcommittee on Health.
+- 2007-03-14 — Referred to the Subcommittee on Health.
+- 2007-06-15 — Subcommittee Hearings Held.
+- 2007-06-27 — Referred to the Subcommittee on Health, Employment, Labor, and Pensions.
+- 2007-07-18 — Committee Consideration and Mark-up Session Held.
+- 2007-07-18 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 9.
+- 2007-09-19 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 10 - 3 .
+- 2007-09-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-09-26 — Committee Consideration and Mark-up Session Held.
+- 2007-09-26 — Ordered to be Reported (Amended) by the Yeas and Nays: 27 - 13.
+- 2007-10-10 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-10-10 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-10-15 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+110-374, Part I.
+- 2007-10-15 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+110-374, Part I.
+- 2007-10-15 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-374, Part II.
+- 2007-10-15 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-374, Part II.
+- 2007-10-16 — Committee Consideration and Mark-up Session Held.
+- 2007-10-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 32 - 13.
+- 2008-03-04 — Placed on the Union Calendar, Calendar No. 328.
+- 2008-03-04 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-374, Part III.
+- 2008-03-04 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-374, Part III.
+- 2008-03-04 — Rules Committee Resolution H. Res.
+1014 Reported to House.
+Rule provides for consideration of H.R.
+1424 with 2 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.